sajax/irsdkdocs/docs/contexts.md

 ### Offline Test & AI Racing

 Introduced in the 2020 S1 build was support for launching offline racing using AI opponents.
-These will act just like normal Offline Testing sessions but there may not be more than 1 driver entry.
+These will act just like normal Offline Testing sessions but there may not be more than 1 driver entry in the [DriverInfo](/yaml/driverinfo) section.

 ### Replay from disk